ctdarwell/wolPredictor/README.md

 `-p` prefix: Prefix of outputted file [default: "manual"].

+`-m` filename: Main input filename [defaults: "newTable_STS_manual_FinalVersion_arbDegs.csv"]

 `-q` pdf: Make figure (Off/On: 0/1).
 More suited to *wolPredictor_xmeansDelim.py* but can be run for general overview of results [default: 0].

 `-g` gap: Gap between ticks on figure x-axis  [default: 10].

-`-s` setting to "1" randomly shuffles the assayed Wolbachia strains - see `-w` flag - to perform a null test
+MAYBE REMOVE!! `-s` setting to "1" randomly shuffles the assayed Wolbachia strains - see `-w` flag - to perform a null test

 `-C` cntrl: Control strains in multiple communities (Off/On: 0/1) [default: '0'].
 Setting to "1" performs a more conservative analysis, where members of the same designated clade occupying different communities will only be permitted a single matched strain (i.e. in one community only)

 `-N` nPges: No. of purges at each species delim iteration (max=10) [default: '4'].
 This actually gives a non-precise outcome as it is used to calculate an integer from a division sum.
-The default should give a nice spread of purging thresholds (either 25%, 50%, 75% and 100% OR 20%, 40%, 60%, 80% and 100% of phylogenetic tree maximum pairwise branch length) - setting to 10 would give a more fine-scaled evaluation but is unlikely to be wothwhile and will just increase runtime.
+The default should give a nice spread of purging thresholds (either 25%, 50%, 75% and 100% OR 20%, 40%, 60%, 80% and 100% of phylogenetic tree maximum pairwise branch length) - setting to 10 would give a more fine-scaled evaluation but is unlikely to be informative relative to the default and will just increase runtime.

 So, to run the program you might type:

-`python wolPredictor_MANUAL.py -d data_directory -o out_directory -p EcoVariables -N 10`
+`python wolPredictor_MANUAL.py -m newDataFile.csv -d data_directory -o out_directory -p EcoVariables -N 10`

 You can also run the program from a Python IDE and alter the above parameters in the code.